 You can add multiple values to Country, Continent, and IP Address rules, and you can add as many rules as you want.
 For each rule, choose Allow, Report, or Deny.
 If you choose Report, team members can still sign in to 1Password; details will be added to your sign-in attempts report.

-To reorder your firewall rules, click or to the left of a rule.
+To reorder your firewall rules, click the up arrow or the down arrow to the left of a rule.
 To delete a rule, click .

 When you’re done, click Save.